-Yeah, we develop this class.
-We open the zoom meetings.
+Yeah, we developed this class.
+We opened a zoom meeting.
 So we made the recipe to fit into one hour because the recipe takes more than one hour.
 And most importantly is we don’t want you to bake at the same time.
-So I think the physical class that’s that people are usually doing that everybody baked at the same time.
+So I think the physical class that’s that people are usually doing that everybody bake at the same time.

-What’s, what’s important and what’s, what’s really key to make macaroons.
-For example, humanity is the worst enemy of microns.
+What’s, what’s important and what’s, what’s really key to make macarons.
+For example, humidity is the worst enemy of macarons.
 So, you know, we kind of listed all the, the steps and.
 You know, in front of your camera, you can take a note and we answer every single question at the end of the webinar.
 So yeah, so that’s, that’s, that’s the path we took for the online class.

-[00:54:24] David Crabill: So you built up the website, you know, and turn that into very, very profitable and successful business.
-You know, built up Instagram, you have this following running classes, and then you went into direction that I I don’t know if you were anticipating, but you opened up a storefront, right.
+[00:54:24] David Crabill: So you built up the website, you know, turn that into very, very profitable and successful business.
+You know, built up Instagram, you have this running classes, and then you went in a direction that I I don’t know if you were anticipating, but you opened up a storefront, right.